Infant/Toddler Child Care Specialist

 Students are accepted into the Infant/Toddler Child Care Specialist certificate program every semester.
 A full-time student can complete this program in 2 semesters.
 To graduate, students must earn a minimum of 15 semester credit hours.

-Individuals wanting to enroll in the Infant/Toddler Child Care Specialist certificate program must be fond of children, dependable and reliable, flexible, patient and have a positive attitude.
+Individuals wanting to enroll in the Infant/Toddler Child Care Specialist certificate program must be fond of children, dependable, reliable, flexible, patient, and positive.

 Offered at the Following Campuses/Delivery Mode

 - North Campus (Sandersville)

 - Jefferson County Center

 (Costs are estimated and are subject to change.)

 The HOPE Career Grant, formerly known as the Strategic Industries Workforce Development Grant, is available to HOPE Grant-qualified students who enroll in select majors specifically aligned with one of 12 industries in which there are more jobs available in Georgia than there are skilled workers to fill them.